muhweziasaph/static-html-demo/README.md

 (f) Containerizing a Basic Web Application Using Docker

-    (f) I will use the approach i used to containerize a static HTML server using docker and deploy it on Google Kubernetes Engine (GKE) but almost procedures are the same even using other approaches. its all about creating a project directory then an application file for example HTML file, then docker file using Nginx to serve created HTML file, copying the HTML file to the Nginx server directory and exposing port 80, building docker image, and then running docker container.
+I will use the approach i used to containerize a static HTML server using docker and deploy it on Google Kubernetes Engine (GKE) but almost procedures are the same even using other approaches. its all about creating a project directory then an application file for example HTML file, then docker file using Nginx to serve created HTML file, copying the HTML file to the Nginx server directory and exposing port 80, building docker image, and then running docker container.
 Below are the steps i personally used.

 Steps i used to produce the one in this assignment